T of C

 Bèi zhī guǎn xián, fáng zhōng zhī lè.

-Enjoy the orchestral music, (and) the happiness of love.
+Enjoy the orchestral music, (and) domestic happiness.

 《關雎》后妃,德舉全體。